jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### R8.3 Ratio of Eukaryotic to Prokaryotic Alignments

-Returning back to the MALT tables and cumulative percent decay plots, we had also observed that the older the samples and the weaker indication of oral content samples appeared to have a greater ratio of prokaryotic to eukartotic alignments.
+Returning back to the MALT tables and cumulative percent decay plots, we had also observed that the older samples and those with weaker indication of oral content appeared to have a greater ratio of prokaryotic to eukartotic alignments.

 We also explored whether this ratio could be used as an additional validation of